RitchieLab/GWAS-QC/README.md

 	- Click on dbSNP in the top right panel and click "Download VCF" button to download `ALL.TOPMed_freeze5_hg38_dbSNP.vcf.gz` file
 	![image](https://user-images.githubusercontent.com/30478823/192685864-a94ededb-84b0-4cd3-b921-ad627ff0f463.png)
 	- Note: If you run the curl command that's given on the site, the filename will be different
-	- After downloading both files, move them to the GWAS_QC directory, and execute the following command to convert VCF to an HRC formatted reference legend according to the code provided by McCarthy Tools:
+	- After downloading both files, move them to the GWAS_QC/rawData/ directory, and execute the following command to convert VCF to an HRC formatted reference legend according to the code provided by McCarthy Tools:
 	```
 	./CreateTOPMed.pl -i ALL.TOPMed_freeze5_hg38_dbSNP.vcf.gz
 	```